social-scraping-policy

 - Server-side

-fetchfrom add-social-post.mjs uses no Bingran-account cookies.
+fetchfrom add-post.mjs uses no Bingran-account cookies.
 Doesn't count against any account's risk score.
-Free. - YouTube oembed, Bilibili JSON, XHS share URL, XHS image CDN, Twitter syndication (via react-tweet) are unauthenticated public endpoints.
+Free. - YouTube oembed, Bilibili JSON, XHS image CDN, Twitter syndication (via react-tweet) are unauthenticated public endpoints.
 ToS-fine for personal use.
+(XHS share-URL HTML was one too; as of 2026-05-07 it's blocking anonymous fetches — see § 3.3.)

 - Don't rebuild the harvest just to "refresh" data.
 New posts come in trickle; use the paste-a-link flow per post.
 Re-running a full harvest is the kind of pattern that flips a yellow signal.